-The Future of 5G Applications – The Rise of the “Killer App”
+The future of 5G applications: The rise of the “Killer App”

 5G wireless and communications technology promise faster speeds, lower latency, and support even more devices on the network—with improved security.
 The industry always wonders what the killer app is or will be—but the killer app doesn’t “appear” until the technology paves the way.

 One big impact of 5G is on the cities we live in.
 The acceleration of 5G wireless network deployment will allow cities to come closer to realizing their smart vision in 2021.
 5G will improve cities and our lives in many ways—for example, offering connected vehicles the ability to communicate with traffic signals to reduce traffic, or more use of video in all things.
 Cities will start using 5G to update city maps on a minute-by-minute basis, including those pesky construction sites, moving to even more real-time updates.
 5G will step in to feed precise details into the cloud for instantaneous map updates so you’ll never get lost (or delayed) again.

-Today, mobile network operators (MNOs) are focused on deploying 5G to as many markets, as quickly as possible.
+Today, mobile network operators (MNOs) are focused on deploying 5G to as many markets as quickly as possible.
 They’re focused on geographic coverage—they want to be able to say they have the biggest 5G network today.
-By the end of 2021, nearly every top 100 city will have one or two 5G network providers up and running, with site to site and mobile connectivity.
+By the end of 2021, nearly every top 100 city will have one or two 5G network providers up and running, with site-to-site and mobile connectivity.
 However, in these cities, cell users can expect well below the promised 1 GB service as the 5G control network is slowly upgraded to standalone mode (SA) and a new wireless spectrum becomes available for increased speeds and distance over the next two years.

-In the next few years, MNOs will be looking beyond just coverage, they’ll want to know how they can optimize that network and unleash the true power of 5G.
+In the next few years, MNOs will be looking beyond just coverage; they’ll want to know how they can optimize that network and unleash the true power of 5G.
 To do that, they’re going to have to distribute their data and resources, not just route them all back to a central location.
 That’s where towers and distributed real estate come into play.